Cool Old Games

 Summary of Rules

-In general, the Canasta card game rules are:
+In short, the key rules for Canasta are:

-• Each player is dealt 11 cards each.
-Remaining cards form the draw and discard pile.
+- Each player is dealt 11 cards each.
+The remaining cards form the draw-and-discard pile.

 Scoring & Cheat Sheet